- Texas Holdem For Dummies

 Once you realize that any of the other players at the table are highly skilled, move on to another table and take advantage of the guppies there.

-Anyhow, don’t forget to use HUD (heads-up display – it’s software that displays your opponents’ gaming statistical history) to spot fishes.
+Anyhow, don’t forget to use HUD (heads-up display – it’s software that displays your opponents’ gaming statistical history) to spot fish.
 The best HUD for the beginner is;

 Since: 2007 (one of the HUD pioneers)